dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 The main relevant consequences are:

-* This minimizes disruption: `System.Reactive` continues to be the main way to use Rx.NET
+* This minimizes disruption: `System.Reactive` continues to be the main way to use Rx.NET; applications with non-Windows-specific TFMs should be entirely unaffected
 * Applications encountering the problem described in this ADR will need to use [the workaround](#the-workaround) for the foreseeable future
 * The eventual end state (ca. 2030) is that `System.Reactive` will be free from UI-framework-specific types
-* New assemblies, one for each UI framework we support (Windows Forms, WPF, and UWP) will be added containing replacements for the UI-framework-specific types in `System.Reactive`
+* New assemblies, one for each UI framework we support (Windows Forms, WPF, and UWP) and one for the non-framework-specific Windows Runtime support will be added containing replacements for the relevant types in `System.Reactive`
-* We will deprecate the existing UI-framework-specific types so that developers will be notified that they are on their way out
+* We will deprecate the existing UI-framework-specific and Windows-Runtime-specific types so that developers will be notified that they are on their way out
 * We won't be able to add type forwarders from the old types in `System.Reactive` to their replacements because you can't deprecate a type forwarder
 * We'll be able to take UWP out of the majority of the source tree in 2-3 years
 * All UI-frameworks-specific support will be on an equal footing, enabling MAUI, Blazor, and Avalonia to be supported in exactly the same way as Windows Forms and WPF (i.e., through separate NuGet packages)